MisterY/music-site/drums/time.md

 ## The New Breed / Singing

 The method advised by Gary Chester.
+Intro from a Facebook drums group:

-The key to his teaching is singing.
+"The key to his teaching is singing.
 The key to keeping time is to always be aware of the tempo and feel.
 Practice singing of the melody.
 Most importantly do not count in the traditional way.
 This is the key.
 Gary found out that singing uses the creative side of the brain.
 His approach is about time awareness.
 Instead of counting 1/4 notes "1,2,3,4" sing the sylllable "Ta" Strong
-Practice a simple groove put in the click pulsing 1/4s and sing along “ Ta Ta Ta Ta” Add some more syncopated BD patterns
+Practice a simple groove put in the click pulsing 1/4s and sing along “Ta Ta Ta Ta” Add some more syncopated BD patterns
 Keep singing
 When this becomes natural, add fills and sing "Ta".